kvenanzi/synthetichealth/README.md

 # Synthetic Healthcare Data Generator

-A lifecycle-focused synthetic healthcare simulator that produces richly coded patient records for interoperability prototyping, analytics experimentation, and migration rehearsals.
-Phase 2 introduces normalized terminology datasets sourced from the U.S. National Library of Medicine (NLM) / NCBI so exports now carry authoritative ICD‑10, LOINC, SNOMED CT, and RxNorm references.
+A lifecycle-focused synthetic healthcare simulator that produces richly coded patient records for interoperability prototyping, analytics experimentation, and scenario-driven research.
+Phase 2 centers on high-fidelity patient generation by pairing curated lifecycle logic with normalized clinical terminology datasets from the U.S. National Library of Medicine (NLM) and NCBI.
+The generator ships with lightweight seeds for local development, optional loaders for official releases, and a DuckDB terminology warehouse for high-volume runs.

 ## Features

-- **Scenario-driven lifecycle engine** – demographic distributions, SDOH configuration, and orchestrated care pathways now live under `src/core/lifecycle/`.
+- **Scenario-driven lifecycle engine** – demographic distributions, SDOH configuration, and orchestrated care pathways live under `src/core/lifecycle/`, enabling nuanced longitudinal cohorts.
-- **Terminology platform (Phase 2)** – normalized vocabularies in `data/terminology/` with direct NCBI/MeSH/PubChem links, loader utilities, and scenario-level code curation.
+- **Authoritative terminology datasets** – normalized ICD-10-CM, LOINC, SNOMED CT, and RxNorm tables (with hooks for VSAC value sets and the UMLS release) power terminology-aware generation and exports.
+- **DuckDB-backed lookups** – build a shared `terminology.duckdb` warehouse for fast joins and larger vocabularies while keeping CSV seeds for lightweight usage.
-- **Multi-format exports** – FHIR R4 bundles (with NCBI reference extensions), HL7 v2 ADT/ORU messages, VistA MUMPS globals, CSV, and Parquet outputs.
+- **Multi-format exports** – FHIR R4 bundles (with NCBI reference extensions), HL7 v2 ADT/ORU messages, VistA MUMPS globals, CSV, and Parquet outputs are emitted from the same patient records.
-- **Migration simulation toolkit** – staged ETVL pipeline, failure injection, analytics dashboards, and audit logging for migration rehearsals.
-- **Parallel performance** – generation uses `concurrent.futures` to scale to tens of thousands of synthetic patients.
+- **Parallel performance** – generation uses `concurrent.futures` and Polars pipelines to scale to tens of thousands of synthetic patients.
 - **Referential integrity** – patient identifiers stay consistent across every export format.
+- **Optional migration toolchain** – legacy migration simulators, analytics, and demos remain available for teams rehearsing data conversions but are no longer the primary focus of the project.

 ## Quick Start